fractalysid/Twive_Simplified/Layout.md

 - "Utility" layer on right thumb for TAB, ESC, GUI, sticky modifiers and so on
 - No use of SHIFT for symbols
 - No use of combos (almost)

-More details:
+- Prefer more layers and avoid using keys in difficult positions (a few exceptions exist where I preferred keeping the standard position)

+### Details about layers and modifiers triggering
 - Home row layer toggle: Positional hold-tap, "tap-preferred" with 250ms tapping term.
-220 should be feasible for most
+This can probably be lowered for most
 - Bottom row modifier: Positional hold-tap, "tap-preferred" with 200ms tapping term
 - Common layer: default layer-toggle timings
-- Utility layer: Balanced with only 150ms tapping term for quick access while typing text
+- Utility layer: "Balanced" with only 150ms tapping term for quick access while typing text.
+135ms should be feasible

 # Layers
 There are 10 layers: